 Often, when a homeowner or business owner installs a solar system, they implement other energy-saving measures at the same time.
-Examples might include programmable thermostats, LED light bulbs, energy-efficient appliances, etc. In fact, some solar installers offer these and other energy-saving upgrades to their customers, in addition to solar installations.
+Examples might include programmable thermostats, LED light bulbs, energy-efficient appliances, etc. Some solar installers offer these and other energy-saving upgrades to their customers, in addition to solar installations.

-When you enter the current electricity usage, you now have the ability to indicate that the prospect’s future electricity usage will be different than his current usage.
-Just as with current usage, you can indicate the usage with a yearly value (which is then automatically divided into months by the Platform, using a usage “curve” that is typical of the prospect’s zip code), or you can enter actual individual monthly values.
-(This would allow you to account for reduced energy usage only in certain months -- for example, to reflect the replacement of an electrical heating system with gas, thus reducing usage during the winter months.)
+When you enter the current electricity usage, you now can indicate that the prospect’s future electricity usage will be different than his current usage.
+Just as with current usage, you can show the usage with a yearly value (which is then automatically divided into months by the Platform, using a usage “curve” that is typical of the prospect’s zip code), or you can enter actual individual monthly values.
+(This would allow you to account for reduced energy usage only in certain months — for example, to reflect the replacement of an electrical heating system with gas, thus decreasing usage during the winter months.)

 By default, the Platform assumes that future usage will be the same as current usage, as indicated by a checkbox that is checked by default.
 However, if you click the checkbox to clear it, you’ll be able to enter the future usage.

 Below are screenshots of the Electricity Usage section of the Name/Address/Usage page, for illustration:

 The screenshots below illustrate that the same functionality is available in the slide-out “accordion” panel for Current Usage:

 Furthermore, in the case of commercial and municipal customers, you can now specify alternative future ‘PEAK DEMAND’ values.
 As in the case of current peak demand, you have the option of entering a single value that will apply to all months, or you can enter a unique value for each month.
 Below you can see the screenshots illustrating the future peak demand entry.
 (Remember, peak demand is only applicable for commercial and municipal leads; it does not even appear in the forms for residential leads.)